Short-Term Volunteer Opportunities and Orientations

 In-Kind Donation Requests:

-Warming Center Blanket Drive: The City of Sacramento is looking for donations of new blankets for the Warming Center for the Homeless.
+Weather Refuge Center Blanket and Hot Chocolate Drive: The City of Sacramento is looking for donations of new blankets and hot chocolate packets for the Weather Refuge Center for the Homeless.
 Each night, more and more people arrive at the center ...to escape these freezing nights on the streets and the blanket supply is running very low.
-To donate: Please drop off new blankets to the Southside Park Pool House at 2107 6th Street, Sacramento, CA 95814 from 6pm to 6am 12/29/16 through 1/9/17.
-For more information, contact: Mary Lynn Perry at (916) 808-8317 or email: firstname.lastname@example.org
+To donate: Please drop off new blankets and hot chocolate packets to the Goodwill Office, 8001 Folsom Blvd., Suite 100, Sacramento, CA 95826.
+For more information, contact: Valeri Mihanovich at firstname.lastname@example.org or (916) 447-7063 x101 or Mary Lynn Perry at (916) 808-8317 or email: email@example.com

 The Front Street Animal Shelter - The shelter is requesting dog and cat food, blankets, newspapers, hot dogs, dryer sheets, cat beds, dog and cat toys, gas cards, and foster care supplies.
 Bring donations to the Front Street Shelter Reception Building, 2127 Front Street, Sacramento 95818 Wednesday - Sunday, 9 am to 5 pm.
 If you have any questions, please email Janice Wagaman at: firstname.lastname@example.org.
 Or you can donate online.